 There’s no one-size-fits all model to growing a software business.
 Although I personally use these SaaS frameworks in my work and to help other entrepreneurs, it’s important to keep in mind that they may not apply to your business.

 Frameworks are shortcuts to thinking patterns; they help simplify complex concepts.
-Use judgement to find the best SaaS Frameworks for your business.
+Use judgement to find the best SaaS product frameworks for your business.
 They can be very useful in your work, but if the shoe doesn’t fit, it doesn’t fit…